 Acnotin® (Isotretinoin) is a vitamin A derivative known as a retinoid that is used to treat severe acne that has not responded to other acne medications.

 Isotretinoin targets the underlying causes of acne.
-Isotretinoin helps treat acne by shrinking the oil glands (sebaceous glands), preventing clogged pores, decreasing the growth of skin bacteria, and anti-inflammatory effects.
-During treatment, Isotretinoin also reduces oil (sebum) production.
+Isotretinoin helps treat acne by shrinking the oil glands (sebaceous glands), preventing clogged pores and reducing oil (sebum) production.
+Isotretinoin is also excellent at killing bacteria in the pores that contribute to the formation of new acne and possesses anti-inflammatory effects.

 This medication may also be used for other conditions as determined by your doctor.

 Isotretinoin is available in the form of capsules.
 Take this medication as directed by your doctor.
 Swallow the capsules whole with a glass of water.
 Do not chew or crush the capsule.
-Take this medication with or after food.
+Take this medication with or after food to improve absorption.

 If you forget to take a dose, take it as soon as you remember.
 If it is almost time for your next dose, skip the missed dose.
 Then take your next dose at the usual time.
 Do not take two doses to make up for the missed dose.